 Kente, Lace and Champagne

-Pondering a photo to (belatedly) complete the London's Got Soul Trilogy...
+Pondering a photo and poem to (belatedly) complete the London's Got Soul Trilogy...

 The first two lines were obvious